 Public Improvement Commission

-First established in 1954, we are an independent body located in Public Works.
+First established in 1954, we are an independent body managed by the Public Works Department.
 Members of the Public Improvement Commission include:

 - the Commissioner of Public Works, who is the Chairperson of the Commission

 - the Commissioners of Property Management, Inspectional Services, and Transportation